Anumide/Todo-app/README.md

-# A Todo-app buikt with vue.js 3 and bootstrap
+# A Todo-app built with vue.js 3 and bootstrap